996icu/996.ICU/README.md

 I18n support is ongoing.
 If you would like to contribute, you can add translations or just write something down in other languages in separate files.

+955.WLB
+---
+[955.WLB](https://github.com/formulahendry/955.WLB) is a repo that maintains a whitelist of 955 work–life balanced companies.
+It promotes people to flee 996 and join  955.

 License
 ---
 [996ICU License](https://github.com/996icu/996.ICU/blob/master/LICENSE.996icu.zh-hans)